 - Most disposals of investments gifts as well as sales trigger the need for a CGT calculation.
 Transfers to your spouse or civil partner are effectively ignored, provided you are living together. - Gains and losses are calculated simply as the net value realised less the total acquisition costs. - Gains and losses you realise in the same tax year are netted off each other.
 If any losses are unused, you can carry them forward indefinitely until you need to use them.
-In general, you must claim the loss within four years of the tax year in which it arose. - The annual exempt amount allows you to realise £12,300 of net gains free of CGT in 2022/23.
-The allowance normally rises annually in line with consumer price index (CPI) inflation, but in the March 2021 Budget it was frozen at its 2020/21 level until at least April 2026.
+In general, you must claim the loss within four years of the tax year in which it arose. - The annual exempt amount allows you to realise £6,000 of net gains free of CGT in 2023/24.
+However, the allowance will fall to £3,000 in 2024/25.

 - If your net gains in a tax year exceed both your annual exempt amount and any carried forward losses you have available, the excess is added to your income.
 CGT is charged at 10% where gains fall below the higher rate band and 20% otherwise.
 An exception applies to gains from residential property, where rates are 8% higher.
-In all instances, the CGT rate is comfortably below higher or additional rate income tax. - Any potential CGT liability on unrealised gains is usually extinguished on death. - CGT is normally payable by 31 January in the tax year after the gain is realised, e.g. 31 January 2024 for gains realised in 2022/23.
+In all instances, the CGT rate is comfortably below higher or additional rate income tax. - Any potential CGT liability on unrealised gains is usually extinguished on death. - CGT is normally payable by 31 January in the tax year after the gain is realised, e.g. 31 January 2025 for gains realised in 2023/24.